farhanshamsabbasii-ai/Interactive_Calculator/README.md

 # Interactive_Calculator
-It is a simple 2 input calculator, it takes two inputs from user and then show the results of addition, subtraction, and multilipication etc etc
+It is a simple 2 input calculator.
+It takes two inputs from the user and then shows the results of addition, subtraction, multilipication, and division etc